We may earn affiliate commissions for the recommended products. Learn more.

 • Inverse split tunneling works the opposite way.
 While these first two examples route everything through the open network by default and you can choose which apps and URLs you want to be routed through your VPN, with inverse split tunneling, all traffic is automatically sent through the VPN unless you specify otherwise.
 With inverse split tunneling, you choose what URLs and apps you don’t want to go through the VPN rather than the ones you do.

-Pros & cons of VPN split tunneling
+Pros and cons of VPN split tunneling

 As with a lot of VPN features, there are loads of pros and cons to using VPN split tunneling.
 Take a look at the benefits and drawbacks to help you decide whether to use this feature.